elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

    The Elyra properties include:

    - `Label`: If specified, the value is used as node name in the pipeline instead of the component name.
 Use labels to resolve naming conflicts that might arise if a pipeline uses the same component multiple times.
-For example, if a pipeline utilizes  the '`SimpleHttpOperator`' component to make two requests, you could override the node name by specifying '`Request first file`' and '`Request second file`' as labels:
+For example, if a pipeline utilizes  the '`SimpleHttpOperator`' component to make two requests, you could override the node name by specifying '`HTTP Request 1`' and '`HTTP Request 2`' as labels:

       ![Use labels to produce unique node names](doc/images/label-example.png)